Tere Naam: Soundtrack

 The soundtrack of the film consists of 12 songs.
-The music is composed by Himesh Reshammiya and Sajid–Wajid with lyrics by Sameer and Jalees Sherwani.
+The music is composed by Himesh Reshammiya and Sajid - Wajid with lyrics by Sameer and Jalees Sherwani.

-Vocals for Khan were supplied by Udit Narayan in all songs except "Lagan Lagi".
+Vocals for Salman Khan were supplied by Udit Narayan in all the songs except Lagan Lagi, which was sung by Sukhwinder Singh.
+Alka Yagnik provided vocals for Bhumika Chawla.

 Upon its release, the soundtrack album became a massive hit with its songs gaining huge popularity and becoming chartbusters.
 The soundtrack sold around 3 million copies becoming the highest selling Indian music album of the year in India.